Amur leopard (Panthera pardus orientalis)

 - Subspecies: Amur leopard (Panthera pardus orientalis)

 Occurrence and habitats

-In 1970s, the population was divided into 3 separate ones, but on the turn of 20th and 21st centuries only the one in the south-western part of Primorsky Krai left, where it covers the territory of about 3,000 km2 (1160 mi²) along the border with China and North Korea.
+In the 1970s, the population was divided into 3 separate ones, but at the turn of the 20th and 21st centuries, only the one in the south-western part of Primorsky Krai was left, which covers the territory of about 3,000 km2 (1,160 mi²) along the border with China and North Korea.